ObieMunoz/sveltekit-twitch-multiviewer/README.md

 #### ChannelsGrid

 This is the main component that receives an array of Twitch channels and displays them using the `ChannelEmbed` component.
-It uses the `checkLive` function from `ChannelStatusUtils.ts` to determine if the channel is live or not.
+It uses the `checkLive` function from `TwitchUtils.ts` to determine if the channel is live or not.

 #### ChannelEmbed